pantheon-systems/documentation/source/_docs/domains.md

 title: Domains and DNS
 description: Information on adding a domain to your Pantheon Drupal or WordPress site.
 tags: [dns]
-categories: []
 ---

+DNS is the main naming system for the internet.
+It takes any domain name, such as "pantheon.io" and ties it to an IP address like `203.0.113.75`.

-Routing traffic to sites on Pantheon requires modifying the DNS configuration at the domain's DNS hosting provider.
+Associating your Pantheon site with a domain name requires modifying the DNS configuration at the domain's DNS hosting provider.

-## Step 1: Determine the URL to Serve From
+## Determine the URL to Serve From

 We recommend using the [HTTPS protocol](https://en.wikipedia.org/wiki/HTTPS) and the www subdomain prefix for all sites.
 See [this article](http://www.yes-www.org/why-use-www/) for information on why www is recommended with modern platform providers.

 If you are using the HTTPS protocol with your own certificate, [enable HTTPS](/docs/enable-https/) before adding the domain to the Site Dashboard and before configuring DNS.
 If you are going to use [Cloudflare's free Universal SSL service](/docs/guides/cloudflare-enable-https/), set up DNS as described here first.

-## Step 2: Add Domains to the Site Environment
+## Add Domains to the Site Environment

 You must have a paid plan to add a domain to a site environment.
 For more information, see [Selecting a Plan](/docs/select-plan/).